Frequently Asked Questions

 What are the rules for public testimony?

-Whenever you testify to the Board, please start by stating your name and address for the record.
-Public comments are limited to three (3) minutes per person for a maximum of one hour on each agenda item.
+Whenever you testify to the Board, please start by stating your name and city of residence for the record.
+Public comments are usually limited to three (3) minutes or two (2) minutes per person, determined by the chair, for a maximum of one hour on each agenda item.
+Speakers may not relinquish unused time or speaking order to others.

 Commenting on nonagenda items